Botulinum Type A (Botox®) is still the most popular non surgical anti ageing treatment for lines and wrinkles worldwide.

 How safe is Botox®?

-Botox (Allergan) is manufactured and transported under very strict conditions, and should be kept in a freezer until reconstituted with bacteriostatic saline, when it is stable at room temperature for some days.
+Botox is manufactured and transported under very strict conditions, and should be kept in a freezer until reconstituted with bacteriostatic saline, when it is stable at room temperature for some days.

 It is important that the person prescribing and administering Botox is experienced in its use, and that before and after treatment photos are taken.